 Though we know—from personal experiences as well as research—that motivation positively affects student learning, it is difficult for many of us to see student motivation as changeable and context-specific as our own personal motivation.
 Many schools and educators act as though motivation is a given trait: “Javier is such a motivated student!”
 “Sarah is just not motivated.”
 We tend to label students who don’t connect with the material, don’t feel challenged or don’t feel supported as “unmotivated.”

-And all too often, this “trait” or its absence is ascribed disproportionately to specific student groups and based on our own implicit biases.
+According to America Achieves’ recent report, all too often this “trait” or its absence is ascribed disproportionately to specific student groups and based on our own implicit biases.
 For example, there is no shortage of popular articles, quick tips and resources focused on motivating poor, urban or adolescent students—as though each is somehow inherently different and disadvantaged in their natural, intrinsic motivation to succeed—and often ignoring how various environmental factors, including the school and classroom environment, might affect student motivation.

 At the same time, there is evidence to suggest that student motivation may be affected by how others perceive them and identity-based threats that often result.